shernshiou/backflippy/server/README.md

 ##### 200

 Success.
-The scan is completed.
 A JSON object containing the list of downloads and their status is returned.

 Example: